arabellas-craft/arabellas-craft.github.io/_posts/2025-12-12-history-of-chaos-magic.md

 Some practitioners found this frustrating.
 They wanted to *do* magic, not spend years working through grades or saving up for ritual equipment.
 They questioned whether all the elaborate ceremony was actually necessary or just accumulated tradition that no one had bothered to test.

-## The Founders

-Two figures are credited with founding chaos magic: Peter Carroll and Ray Sherwin.
+## Peter Carroll (1953–2026)

-Peter Carroll published *Liber Null* in 1978.
+Peter Carroll published *[Liber Null](https://bookshop.org/a/84772/9781578637669)* in 1978.
 The book was short, practical, and stripped of the verbose style common in occult writing.
 Carroll presented techniques directly, explained how to use them, and encouraged readers to experiment rather than accept anything on faith.
 He drew on chaos theory and quantum physics as conceptual frameworks, though these references were more metaphorical than scientific.

+He followed *Liber Null* with *Psychonaut* in 1982, and the two were republished as a combined edition in 1987. *[Liber Null & Psychonaut](https://bookshop.org/a/84772/9781578637669)* is the foundational text of the movement; almost every later chaos magic writer assumes the reader has worked through it.

+Together with Ray Sherwin, Carroll co-founded the Illuminates of Thanateros (IOT) in 1978.
+He later founded Arcanorium College, an online school for occultism that he ran until his death.

+Carroll died on 22 April 2026, at age 72.
+The community he helped build has been processing his loss in r/chaosmagick, r/occult, and on his own site at Specularium.
+His writing on sigils, gnosis, and paradigm-shifting remains the practical foundation of the practice, Much of what's on this site descends from his work in one way or another.

+## Ray Sherwin

-Ray Sherwin published *The Book of Results* the same year.
-Where Carroll offered a broader philosophical framework, Sherwin focused specifically on [sigil magic](/how-to-make-sigils-austin-osman-spare-method ), providing clear instructions for creating and charging sigils.
+Ray Sherwin published *The Book of Results* in 1978, the same year as Carroll's *Liber Null*.
+Where Carroll offered a broader philosophical framework, Sherwin focused specifically on [sigil magic](/how-to-make-sigils-austin-osman-spare-method), providing clear instructions for creating and charging sigils.
 His approach was equally pragmatic.

 Together, Carroll and Sherwin founded the Illuminates of Thanateros (IOT) in 1978.
 The name was deliberately provocative, combining Thanatos (death) and Eros (sex) as fundamental drives.
 The IOT was structured as a "magical order," but one that explicitly rejected the dogmatism of earlier orders.
 It was meant to be a network for experimentation, not a hierarchy dispensing authorized truth.

 {% include article-kofi-callout.html %}

-## Austin Osman Spare: The Grandfather of Sigils
+## Austin Osman Spare (1886–1956)

 Carroll and Sherwin didn't invent sigil magic.
-They drew heavily on the work of Austin Osman Spare, a British artist and occultist who lived from 1886 to 1956.
+They drew heavily on the work of Austin Osman Spare, a British artist and occultist who lived from 1886 to 1956 — decades before chaos magic existed as a named movement.

-Spare developed his own magical system decades before chaos magic existed.
+Spare developed his own magical system on his own terms.
 His technique for creating sigils from statements of intent, then charging them and forgetting them, became foundational to chaos magic practice.
-He also emphasized the role of the subconscious mind and what he called the "kia" or life force.
+He also emphasized the role of the subconscious mind and what he called the *kia*, or life force.

 Spare worked largely in obscurity.
 He rejected the organized occult scene of his time and lived in poverty in south London, producing art and developing his idiosyncratic system.
 Chaos magicians rediscovered his work and recognized him as a forerunner.
 They adapted his techniques into a broader framework.